avinashSQL/Adventure-Works-Bicylce-Store-/README.md

 This is the first project I created for my Data Analysis portfolio, as a part of Maven Analytics Power BI Course and developed a bit further using some tips from other resources — shout out to Guy In A Cube for some very cool tips and videos.

+The Data
+This data comes from Maven Analytics and is hypothetical, as mentioned above.
+The data was stored in 3 separate tables, with 56,046 rows of sales data, 1,809 rows of returns data and 293 rows of product data.
+The raw data is provided as part of this course and so is only accessible as part of this course.

 ### Dashboard Link : https://app.powerbi.com/groups/me/reports/07c60e09-03e3-45f7-a204-3b454075967c/ReportSectiond0276a7b2ed48bb206a0?experience=power-bi

 ## Problem Statement